NBasty/DICOM_resampling/README.md

 # DICOM_resampling
 Use this code to resample 2D and 3D medical images in matlab

 The matlab code in this repository is used to resample 2D and 3D medical imaging data (raw DICOM).
 Either insert slices into a volume or extract slices from a volume.
 It was developed for MRI but should works with others too.
-I have used it on MRI (cardiac, pre-clinical cardiac, abdominal, whole body, multiecho single slice) as well as abdominal CT.
+I have used it on various MRI (cardiac, abdominal, whole body...) as well as abdominal CT.

-You will need the gerardus toolbox https://github.com/vigente/gerardus to run the files.
+You will need the Gerardus toolbox https://github.com/vigente/gerardus to run the files.
-It is all based in scimat format, used in the Gerardus repository.
+It is all based on the scimat format, as used in the Gerardus repository.

 ## Files